QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Depending on your computer, this may take **10-15 minutes** to run the **first-time**, but be virtually instantaneous thereafter

 This code can be put at the top of any notebook in order to get a tested set of packages compatible with the code in the QuantEcon notes

-More details on packages will be explained in a `later lecture <tools_editors>`_
+More details on packages are explained in a `later lecture <tools_editors>`_

 Notebook Basics
 ------------------